zhixing1996/topology/README.md

 > NOTE: ***The environment variable is aimed at bash shell mode, if your shell mode is tcshell, use [XXXX XX]bash command to change to bash shell mode, when all the things have been done, use XXXX:XX$exit to come back to tcshell.***

-> source setup.sh, after the first compilation, use bahs to change shell mode and then source setup.sh, if you want to apply topology analysis.
+> source setup.sh, after the first compilation, use [XXXX XX]bash to change shell mode and then source setup.sh, if you want to apply topology analysis.

 ## Execute

-> After setup your own environment variable, you can apply topology analysi in anywhere you want, use this command: topoana.exe [your-topoana,card]
+> After setup your own environment variable, you can apply topology analysi in anywhere you want, use this command: topoana.exe [your-topoana.card]

 ## Explanations about parameters in share/topoana.card